jacksleight/statamic-memberbox/README.md

 	* Allows you to create members through a simplified user wizard
 	* Allows you to send member specific welcome emails that link to a frontend activation form
 	* Uses seperate view, create and edit member permissions
-* These new member forms:
+* These new member form tags:
 	* Activate account
 	* Edit account
 	* Update password
-* Plus implementations of all the built-in user forms:
+* Fully-functional implementations of those forms, plus all the [built-in user form tags](https://statamic.dev/reference/tags) (register, login, forgot and reset password)
-	* Register
-	* Login
-	* Forgot password
-	* Reset password
 * Member tags that make it super simple to control what content is restricted to which members and how
-* A handful of form URL tags
+* A set of form page URL tags

 ## Who’s a Member?

-This addon defines a member as any user who has the roles and groups listed in the `statamic.users.new_user_roles` and `statamic.users.new_user_groups` config variables, as these are the roles and groups Statamic assigns to users who register themselves through the user register form.
+This addon defines a member as any user who has the roles and groups listed in the `statamic.users.new_user_roles` and `statamic.users.new_user_groups` config variables, as these are the roles and groups Statamic assigns to users who register themselves through the user registration form.

 ## Documentation